Welcome to YWCA Madison Community

 - Attend the Circle of Women Fundraiser held in February each year.

-- Attend the Moxie Conference featuring the Women of Distinction Awards in May.
+- Attend the Women of Distinction Awards in May.

 - Attend a Racial Justice Workshop.
 Workshops are held throughout the year.

 - Attend the annual Racial Justice Summit held in October each year.

 - Pay attention to local, state, and national government laws and policies.
 Advocate for policies that support women and families.